Our Campus at Earthaven Ecovillage

 Earthaven’s mission is to create “a living laboratory and educational seed bank for a sustainable human future.”
 Earthaven members seek to become empowered, responsible, ecologically literate citizens, modeling a bioregionally appropriate culture and valuing sustainable ecological systems, permaculture design, elegant simplicity, right livelihood, and healthy social relations.

 A widely used definition is a “human-scale, full-featured settlement in which human activities are harmlessly integrated into the natural world in a way that is supportive of healthy human development, with multiple centers of initiative, and which can be successfully continued into the indefinite future.” — Robert and Diane Gilman

 Western North Carolina’s Appalachian Culture

-The Western North Carolina mountains are home to the urbane and artsy city of Asheville, known for its culinary, dance, and music scene and its thriving artistic community.
-The North Carolina mountains offer breathtaking beauty—its section of the Appalachian Trail is among the most scenic of the whole hike—and hold unique ecological diversity in their subtropical, temperate, and boreal habitats.
+The Western North Carolina mountains are home to the city of Asheville, known for its culinary, dance, and music scene and its thriving artistic community.
+The North Carolina mountains offer breathtaking beauty—the nearby section of the Appalachian Trail is among the most scenic of the whole hike—and hold unique ecological diversity in their subtropical, temperate, and boreal habitats.
 The area around Asheville also offers outdoor activities such as whitewater rafting and rock climbing.

 If you'd like to visit Earthaven before enrolling or attending class, we encourage you to take a tour, camp, or attend a potluck.
 The camping season runs from April to November.
 In season, the campground is open to the public by reservation only.
 The cost is $15 per night per adult or $20 per night for two adults on one site.
 Supporting members are entitled to one week of free camping per six months of membership and discounted rates throughout the year.
 To make a reservation, call the Earthaven Office at 828-669-7271 or email information~at~earthaven.org.
 Visit Earthaven's rentals page for indoor lodging options or contact us.